Transmission: 4-Speed Automatic

 Child seat belts to rear are fitted

 General condition is commensurate with the asking price, that is to say the following items could be attended to if the new owner desires, but not urgent at this stage.
 The original leather upholstery is split in two places, but the original patina of this car is not unduly harmed by this.
 The boot lid could would benefit from a repaint where bubbling.
-Lastly there is the beginning of a crack to the paintwork just under the red coach lines just in front of the driver’s door and to the rear of the bonnet.
+Lastly there are some cracks to the paintwork.

 Call 07973 731508